No. 485 Squadron RNZAF: Legacy

 The Spitfire Mk IXc in which John Houlton shot down a Ju 88 on D-Day is now an airworthy display aircraft.
 After the war it was converted to a two-seat trainer for the Irish Air Corps and then acquired and restored to flying condition by Nick Grace.
 It was flown by Grace's widow Carolyn and her son Richard in numerous airshows and aerial displays.
 A Spitfire Mk XVIe, in the colours of No. 485 (NZ) Squadron and depicting aircraft OU-V as it appeared in 1945, is displayed at the Air Force Museum of New Zealand at Wigram.

 The squadron's motto, in Māori, is Ka Whawhai Tonu meaning "We Will Fight On".
 Its badge was adopted in 1967 as the official badge for the RNZAF Strike Wing, based at Ohakea.

 No. 485 Wing RNZAF was formed on 1 July 2002 to command the units stationed at RNZAF Base Auckland.
 The wing was disbanded on 2 March 2015 as part of a reorganisation of the RNZAF.

+Owen Hunter, the last surviving pilot to have flown with No. 485 Squadron died on 27 February 2026, at the age of 101.